 Getting your case evaluated

-Contact Tracey Lenox or Michael Hollingsworth, attorneys in our Criminal Defense Division, to set up a free consultation about having your records expunged.
+Contact our criminal defense attorneys in our Criminal Defense Division, to set up a free consultation about having your records expunged.
 Your case can be evaluated to help determine whether your record can be expunged.

 If so, we can assist you in filing a petition for expungement, so you can have a clean criminal record when applying for jobs, volunteer positions, or housing.